 Is the light from my window beginning to reach my eyes?
 No, that’s the artificial light from the lamp beside my bed.
 Should that make such a difference in how I start my day?
 I would like to be greeted by something a little more comforting than this light that is a lie.
 It shouldn’t mean anything to me, no, but still I find it a little bit more than upsetting.
 Disturbing.
 Unsettling.
 How can we as a people be happy with such false artifacts, false signs of life, surrounding us in our daily lives?
 The real can wait behind the security and convenience of the fake.
 Fake, like their smiles in the face of their flickering false lights, burning fluorescent light bulbs that line the ceilings of the bars and basements.
 Fake.
 How do I know if what I am feeling is nothing more than a false light, a fake…

-The cold bites away at already frost bitten toes while my tongue feels glued to the roof of mouth.
+The cold bites away at already frost bitten toes while my tongue feels glued to the roof of my mouth.
 My eyes are trained on the only source of light, the ever so bright sight of moving pictures; the modern marvel of television.
 They are meaningless sitcoms, containing characters nobody has ever been in “real life”.
 The noise goes in one ear and out the other.
 The shows are only there to provide different shades of lighting, pseudo-creative illumination for my mockumentary.
 Are the walls closing in around?
 No, rest assured, it is only the sound of your own hollow breath being caught up in your chest, no longer reaching your lungs, stopping the process of turning oxygen into carbon monoxide.
 Brain cells die.
 One by one by one by one… This really is a never ending process…

 I no longer get cold in the winter.
 That is to say I no longer care if I get cold.
 Of course I am affected by the wind as it hurts my face; I am blinded by the snow that covers my hair and shoulders, tripped by the ice under my feet, covering the streets, invading my fingertips as it travels up arm, shooting across my spine, burrowing into my chest, giving birth to one cold breath after another.
 I’m heaving and choking on the cold air that bites at my teeth and clings to even a dead soul like mine.
 Yes, I feel this winter, a ballad of walking death, beautiful in it’s whites and winds, bitter and forever in its icy glare, it’s frozen grasp over all it touches.